ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 ```

 #### Click the Set Active Players button
 The instance variable `number_of_days` is initially set to a value of seven.
 By default, if you run this on a Monday then it will set your players for: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday aka 7 days.
 Feel free to change the value of the `number_of_days` instance variable accordingly.
 It may be in your best interest to be mindful of the time of day when you are running this script; Yahoo fantasy basketball moves on to the next day starting at 3:00am or 4:00am Eastern Standard Time.
 As a result, this script might undershoot or overshoot the `number_of_days` you had intended by a day or so.
 Approach this as you see fit!
+Things that might catch your eye here: loops such as `@number_of_days.times do`, Ruby blocks with a variable within pipes `|counter|`, string interpolation aka `"#{@number_of_days - 1 (counter + 1)}"`, keywords such as `puts`, and regular expressions aka regexp such as `/^Start Active Players$/`.
 ```ruby
 def set_active_players
   @number_of_days = 7